-Placement decisions for 7th and 8th grade math are made at the end of each school year and no placement changes will occur after the decision has been made.
+Placement decisions for middle school math classes are made at the end of each school year and no placement changes will occur after the Math Team decision has been made.
 Families will be notified of placement decisions in a letter enclosed with the final report card.